The Case of FBA as a DEX Processing Model: DEX under CLOB and FBA

+Suppose in an incoming order, there are $q\leq Q$ ($Q\in N$) quantities needed.
+We need the $k$-th spread $s_k$ ($k=1,\ldots, Q$) to satisfy that the market-making strategy yields the same returns as the front-running strategy in equilibrium:

-\fi where $\bar{J}_k = \mathbb{P} [J>\frac{s_{k}}{2}] \mathbb{E} [J-\frac{s_{k}}{2}|J>\frac{s_{k}}{2}] $ is the expected extra value change uncovered by the spread (induced by the asset fundamental value jump), and $p_j$ is the probability of an investor transacting $j$ units.
+where $\bar{J}_k = \mathbb{P} [J>\frac{s_{k}}{2}] \mathbb{E} [J-\frac{s_{k}}{2}|J>\frac{s_{k}}{2}] $ is the expected extra value change uncovered by the spread (induced by the asset fundamental value jump), and $p_j$ is the probability of an investor transacting $j$ units.

-In \Cref{eq:spread}, the left-hand side is the profits from market-making and the right-hand side is the returns from sniping stale quotes of market-makers and front-running private traders, which are the extra rents present in DEXes.
-The bid and ask prices at $k$-th level of LOB in equilibrium then satisfy this spread $s_k$.
-To update $\mathsf{g}_{k}$ stored in the current state, we can lay out the right-hand side as a function of $\mathsf{g}_{k}$ and solve for $\mathsf{g}_{k}$ that maximizes the function value in range $[0,1]$ for a front-running arbitrageur, by taking the first and second derivatives of the function.
-More specifically, after solving \Cref{eq:spread}, we can express each $\frac{s_k}{2}$ and $\bar{J}_k$.
-Maximizing the right-hand side of \Cref{eq:spread} gives the value for $\mathsf{g}_{k}$.
+In \Cref{eq:spread}, the left-hand side is the profits from the market-making strategy and the right-hand side is the returns from front-running LPs and private traders.
+To update $\vec{\mathsf{g}}_{k}$ stored in the current state, we lay out the right-hand side as a function of $\vec{\mathsf{g}}_{k}$ and solve for $\vec{\mathsf{g}}_{k}$ that maximizes the function value in range $[0,1]$ for a front-running arbitrageur, by taking the first and second derivatives of the function.
 One can solve it analytically or numerically if closed-form formulas do not exist for specific distributions of the jump $J$.

-We next discuss the additional transaction costs for common investors.
-When one front-runs common investors, the fundamental value does not change, so the front-runner only earns premiums when private traders arrive, which happens with probability $\frac{\player{pr}}{\player{pr} + \player{i}} $.
+We now compute the additional transaction costs for common investors.
+When an arbitrageur front-runs common investors, the fundamental value does not change.
+This front-runner only earns premiums when private traders arrive, which happens with probability $\frac{\player{pr}}{\player{pr} + \player{i}} $.
 To compute the welfare loss for investors, we can then treat front-running orders as part of private traders' orders.
-Depending on the size of the jump, they can place multi-unit orders profitably, and we first consider one unit.
-Let $\Delta $ be the expected price impact of an incoming unit order.
-Since one cannot distinguish between informed traders from investors, we have \ifnotllncs
+Depending on the size of the jump, they can place multi-unit orders profitably, and we first consider a single unit.
+Let $\Delta_1$ be the expected price impact of an incoming unit order at time $t$.
+Since one cannot distinguish between orders from informed traders from investors, we have